collective/collective.recipe.pydevproject/README.rst

 eggs
   The eggs that will be listed as external dependencies.
   You don't need to include transitive dependencies.
-This is done automatically.
+This is done automatically. projects
+  Referenced projects (by name) as they appear in Eclipse.

 Source
 ------